SWR-MoIP/VideoIPath-Automation-Tool/docs/development-and-release.md

 # Development and Release

-> **IMPORTANT**: This section is still WiP and the desired state, not how it currently is.

 ## Naming Conventions

 Work on a branch should always be related to an issue.
 The branch should be linked to the issue to have full transparency and traceability.
 The branch name can be the auto-generated one from Gitlab (when creating a branch for an issue) or a custom one - preferably including the issue ID.